Kingston Vale: The Kingsnympton Park Estate

 The Kingsnympton Park Estate was originally part of "The Knoll", a large house with extensive grounds along Kingston Hill next to Richmond Park.
 In 1881 it was the scene of the Kingston Hill Murder.
 The house was then owned by Harry Powys-Keck of Stoughton Grange, Leicestershire.

 In 1914 Mr Crowther built his mansion, "Haygreen", named after his Yorkshire village and described "as one of the grandest of stately homes that once graced Kingston."
 The grounds included a golf course, lakes and Dutch gardens.
 Haygreen Close is named to remember the connection.

-In 1927 Mr F. N. Picket purchased the house and he renamed it "Kingsnympton" after his Devon village, King's Nympton.
-The pillars on Crescent Road mark the former entrance.
+In 1927 Mr F. N. Picket purchased the house and he renamed it "Kingsnympton Hall" after his Devon village, King's Nympton.

 The estate was then owned by Mr Maneckji B. Dadabhoy of Nagpur.
 He installed the automated wrought iron entrance gates by South Lodge; the roundels have his intertwined initials "MBD".
 It was leased for a time by Montague Burton.

 The estate was bombed in 1940.
 The house was demolished and then purchased by the council for housing.